nzakas/understandinges6/manuscript/04-Functions.md

 Functions are an important part of any programming language, and JavaScript functions hadn't changed much since the language was first introduced.
 This left a backlog of problems and nuanced behavior that made it easy to make mistakes or require more code just to achieve a very common behavior.

-ECMAScript 6 functions made a big leap forward, taking into account years of complaints and asks from JavaScript developers.
+ECMAScript 6 functions make a big leap forward, taking into account years of complaints and asks from JavaScript developers.
 The result is a number of incremental improvements on top of ECMAScript 5 functions that make programming in JavaScript less error-prone and more powerful than ever before.

 ## Default Parameters

 Functions in JavaScript are unique in that they allow any number of parameters to be passed regardless of the number of declared parameters in the function definition.
-This allows you to define functions that can handle different number of parameters, often by just filling in default values when ones aren't provided.
+This allows you to define functions that can handle different numbers of parameters, often by just filling in default values when ones aren't provided.
 In ECMAScript 5 and earlier, you would likely use the following pattern to accomplish this:

 ```js
 function makeRequest(url, timeout, callback) {